ray-project/ray/doc/source/api.rst

 ------------------------------

 Object IDs can be converted into objects by calling ``ray.get`` on the object ID.
-When a driver or worker process calls ``ray.get`` on an object ID, the corresponding object will be transferred to the driver or worker's local object store (from whichever object store it is in).
-It will then be deserialized and turned into a regular Python object.

 Note that ``ray.get`` accepts either a single object ID or a list of object IDs.

 .. code-block:: python

-  import numpy as np

   @ray.remote
   def f():